-- 1. Check the appropriate statement below.
-If neither statement is true, skip to number 7 below. - □ I examined the proposed ward in accordance with rules of the executive commissioner of the Health and Human Services Commission governing Intellectual Disability examinations, and my written findings and recommendations include a determination of an intellectual disability. - □ I am updating or endorsing in writing a prior determination of an intellectual disability for the proposed ward made in accordance with rules of the executive commissioner of the Health and Human Services Commission by a physician or psychologist licensed in this state or an authorized provider certified by the Department of Aging and Disability Services to perform the examination. - 2.
-What is your assessment of the Proposed Ward's level of intellectual functioning and adaptive behavior? - □ Mild (IQ of 50-55 to approx. 70) □ Severe (IQ of 20-25 to 35-40) - $\Box$ Moderate (IQ of 35-40 to 50-55) $\Box$ Profound (IQ below 20-25) - 3.
-Types In No ---- Is there evidence that the intellectual disability originated during the Proposed Ward's developmental period?
+as: sessment, social history, or record is valid.
+1. Check the appropriate statement below.
+If neither statement is true, skip to number 7 below. ☐ I examined the proposed ward in accordance with rules of the executive commissioner of the Health and Human Services Commission governing Intellectual Disability examinations , and my written findings and recommendations include a determination of an intellectual disability. □ I am updating or endorsing in writing a prior determination of an intellectual disability for the proposed ward made in accordance with rules of the executive commissioner of the Health and Human Services Commission by a physician or psychologist licensed in this state or an authorized provider certified by the Health and Human Services Commission to perform the examination.
+2. What is your assessment of the Proposed Ward's level of intellectual functioning and adaptive behavior? ☐ Mild (IQ of 50-55 to approx. 70) ☐ Moderate (IQ of 35-40 to 50-55) ☐ Severe (IQ of 20-25 to 35-40) ☐ Profound (IQ below 20-25) 3. ☐ Yes ☐ No Is there evidence that the intellectual disability originated during the Proposed Ward's developmental period?